-To provide for a higher scalability of the proposed solution and thus fulfillment of R.GP.2 and R.UC1.7, an alternative solution by offloading some of the tasks from the control plane of the switches to their data plane.
+To provide for higher scalability of the proposed solution, and thus fulfillment of R.GP.2 and R.UC1.7, an alternative solution by offloading some of the tasks from the control plane of the switches to their data plane.
 In order to do so, the switches' data plane is programmed using the P4 language binding, which is a special-purpose language that allows for programming of packet forwarding planes.
-We aim to decrease the system footprint and enable a higher number of total control flows deployable in the SDN.
-The final design of the high scalability solution for the control plane will be presented in D3.7.
+We decrease the system footprint and enable a higher number of total control flows deployable in the SDN.
+The final design of the high scalability solution for the distributed SDN control plane is presented in 4.7.2.